ssorrrell/ssorrrell/README.md

 Sr Web Developer starting with Classic ASP and VB6 in 1999 and progressing up thru .Net Framework 1.1 and c#, ASP.NET, Silverlight with MVC, AngularJS with MVC, Angular with MVC, and Angular with Microservices.
 My first 6 years were spent developing an internal engineering document management application.
 Then I joined CSStars to work on a large Risk Management Information System SaaS product.
 I currently work for CCMSI developing an internal Claims application.

 My interest is in programming to produce a useable product.
 To that end I have accumulated many skills; Agile Methodologies, performance analysis, SCRUM, team leadership/management, deconstructing requirements into workable pieces, project management, complex excel formulas, and more.
 My focus is on good programming practice.
-Generally, using KISS, DRY, maybe SOLID, and principles of computer science are better than using technological solutions to address issues.

 ## Language and Tools